Updated April 2026

 Compared to the highest-paying markets (SF, NYC), yes.
 Remote designers typically earn 5-15% less than in-office designers at the same company in those cities.
 But compared to local rates in most US cities, remote designers earn 10-20% MORE because they access higher-paying employer pools.
 The net effect: remote work is financially beneficial for anyone not already in SF or NYC.

-Which companies pay remote UX designers the most?
+Which kinds of employer pay remote UX designers the most?

 Will remote UX salaries converge with in-office?